Sapphirine/NYC-Motor-Vehcile-Collision-Data-Analysis/README.md

 Click on Add and refresh the page to see if the step was successfully added.
 The cluster state changes from Waiting to Running if the job is accepted and is running successfully.

+Once the CSVs are created on S3, you can download them locally to your machine.
+Paste them in the same directory as Visualizations/htdocs/samples.
+These files serve as input to the visualization which is done using C3.js.

+Once you download the repo, open a simple HTTP server in your working directory(same level as loader.py file) by typing the command python -m SimpleHTTPServer

+Once the server is up and running, navigate to http://localhost:8000/Visualizations/htdocs/samples/chart_bar.html